How tragedy unfolded as deadly fire ripped through Swiss ski resort bar on New Year

 How many people have died?

-Dozens of people are presumed dead and about 100 are injured, most of them seriously.
+Around 40 people have been killed and about 100 are injured, most of them seriously.

-Speaking at a press conference on Thursday morning, the commander of the Valais cantonal police Frédéric Gisler did not provide an exact death toll, but the Italian foreign ministry said information from Swiss police indicated about 40 deaths.
+Speaking at a press conference on Thursday, the commander of the Valais cantonal police Frédéric Gisler said authorities expect several foreign nationals are among the dead.

+Sixteen Italians have been reported missing, while around a dozen more Italian nationals are being treated in hospital, Italian Foreign Minister Antonio Tajani said on Thursday.

+Swiss president Guy Parmelin also confirmed many of the victims were young people, with hospital directors confirming patients as young as 16 were being treated.

+Mr Parmelin called the fire “one of the worst tragedies our country has ever experienced”, saying the deadly incident was “unprecedented” and “horrifying”.

-Work is underway to identify the victims and inform their families but "that will take time and for the time being it is premature to give you a more precise figure," Gisler said, adding that the community is "devastated."
+Work is underway to identify the victims and inform their families but "that will take time and for the time being it is premature to give you a more precise figure," Gisler said, adding that the community is "devastated" by the incident.

-Swiss authorities have also said some victims of the fatal fire are believed to be foreign nationals.

 Where did the blaze take place?